mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

    The jog sensitivity and scratch parameters (28), the default vinyl mode (30), the pitch fader ranges (32) as well as the needle drop activity (54) can be set by modifying the variables inside the :ref:`JavaScript file<denon_mc7000_uservariables>` accordingly.

 .. note::
-   Use :hwlabel:`SHIFT` + :hwlabel:`CENSOR` or :hwlabel:`SHIFT` + jog wheel side for a backspin while :hwlabel:`SLIP` is active.
+   Use :hwlabel:`SHIFT` + :hwlabel:`CENSOR` for a backspin while :hwlabel:`SLIP` is active.
 Backspin using the platter is only possible while :hwlabel:`SLIP` is disabled.

 .. _denon_mc7000_pad: